HubSpot/vex/docs/api/1-Basic.md

 - `vex.dialog.prompt(options)`
 - `vex.dialog.open(options)`

-(Internally, `alert`, `confirm`, and `prompt` call `open` with a different compositions of options.)
+(Internally, `alert`, `confirm`, and `prompt` call `open` with different compositions of options.)

 #### Alert

-Use alerts when you want to display a message to the user, but you don't want to give them any choice to procede.
+Use alerts when you want to display a message to the user, but you don't want to give them any choice to proceed.

 <a class="demo-alert hs-brand-button">Open an alert</a>
 <script>